mrsingleton/jour71105/lessons/html/02-topmatter.md

 ## Broken out

 `<!DOCTYPE html>` declares the version of HTML to the browser and helps browsers render the markup elements properly.
-This example declares HTML5, a simplified declaration compared to the standard declaration format of an HTML 4.x document:
+This example declares HTML5, a simplified declaration compared to the format required for HTML 4:
 >`<!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01//EN" "http://www.w3.org/TR/html4/strict.dtd">`

 `<html>` part of the structure of the document and contains all subsequent tags.
 Its `lang` attribute helps accessibility screen readers determine the proper language to speak to users.